revk/ESP32-Flasher/README.md

 2. Ensure SD card inserted (LED shows green)
 3. Connect to target device
 4. Single orange LED for a moment while checking device
-5. Row of LEDs progress blue to show flashing progress (unless already flashed and passed tests)
+5. Row of LEDs progress blue to show flashing progress (unless already flashed)
 6. Row of LEDs go all green as ATE test pass
-7. Target device may also indicate green LED depending on target code
-8. Stays green until device removed and ready for next device
+7. Stays green until device removed and ready for next device

 Failure modes

 1. Nothing happens when connecting to target device (this indicates serious issue with target device) - not that common for *nothing* to happen
 2. Single red LED indicating issue connecting to device (or wrong device type if flashing)
-3. After blue LED sequence all LEDs show red (this indicates device flashed but failed ATE)
+3. Either immediately (if already flashed), or after blue LED sequence, all LEDs show red (this indicates device flashed but failed ATE)
+4. Stays red until device removed and ready for next device

 ## LEDs